 Family Medicine Doctor Helps Patients with Lingering Symptoms of Lyme Disease

 Kristen Kendrick’s patients are battle-weary.
-Many have been to other primary care physicians and specialists by the time the family medicine physician sees them at Columbia’s new Cohen Center for Health and Recovery from Tick-Borne Diseases.
+Many have been to other primary care physicians and specialists by the time the family medicine physician sees them at Columbia’s Center for Lyme and other Tick-borne Diseases. a

 This university-based center is the first of its kind in New York City providing care to children and adults with a history of tick-borne illness.
 Its multi-specialty team offers consultation and treatment to patients from the greater New York area, while at the same time integrating care with research to help unravel the medical mystery known by several names, including post-treatment Lyme disease syndrome, chronic Lyme disease, or long Lyme.